Personalized RewardBench: Evaluating Reward Models with Human Aligned Personalization: Downstream Validation

 \paragraph{PPO} For the reinforcement learning phase, we utilize the reward model to explicitly finetune the base policy model via PPO.
 Following this post-training alignment, the optimized policy models execute single-pass inference on the benchmark queries to generate responses.
 These outputs are subsequently evaluated using the identical framework employed in the BoN setup, ensuring a consistent and rigorous comparison of downstream performance across different optimization strategies.

 Finally, we rank the reward models based on the downstream performance of their induced policies (via both BoN and PPO) and compute the correlation of this ranking with their direct classification performance on our benchmark.
-Raw scores and rankings can be found in Appendix~\ref{Section:more_expriments}.
+Raw scores and rankings can be found in Appendix~\ref{subsec:downstream_eval}; 95\% Wilson confidence intervals confirming that these rankings are statistically robust rather than artifacts of sampling variation are reported in Appendix~\ref{subsec:significance_tests}.

 \paragraph{Baselines and Metrics} Our primary objective is to quantify the alignment between reward model rankings derived from our static benchmark and those obtained from downstream policy performance.
 We benchmark our findings against \textit{PersonalRewardBench}~\citep{ryan2025synthesizeme}, a personalized evaluation set derived from Chatbot Arena~\citep{chiang2024chatbot} and PRISM~\citep{kirk2024prism}.

 To provide a comprehensive view of ranking correlation, we employ a diverse suite of metrics, each targeting different properties of rank alignment: \begin{itemize}[leftmargin=*] \item \textbf{Global Correlation:} We report \textit{Spearman's $\rho$}~\citep{wissler1905spearman} to assess the general monotonic relationship and ordinal agreement across the entire list of models. \item \textbf{Top-Tier Accuracy:} Since practical applications prioritize identifying the very best models, we utilize \textit{Normalized Discounted Cumulative Gain (NDCG)}, \textit{Rank Biased Overlap (RBO)}~\citep{sarica2022introducing}, and \textit{Weighted $\tau$}~\citep{shieh1998weighted}.
 These metrics assign higher importance to the correct ordering of high-performing models while discounting discrepancies among lower-ranked ones. \end{itemize} Detailed definitions and implementations for these metrics are provided in Appendix~\ref{Section:Metrics}.